hanifazhar77/larastart-kit/README.md

 If you would like to contribute to the development of Larastart-Kit, please fork this repository and create a pull request with the changes you want to add.

 ## License
 This project is released under the MIT license.
-Please refer to the LICENSE file for more details.

----

-Thank you for using Larastart-Kit!
-We hope it helps with your Laravel project development.